 We’re all guilty of it; a night out turns a little wild and your best friend tags you in a not-so-flattering photo.
 In today’s digitally-driven culture, this can be a real stain on your otherwise perfect resume.

 According to one recent study, 70% of employers use social media to screen applicants before they pick a candidate.
 It’s important to consciously audit your social profiles for “red flag” content, or potentially damaging posts that would cause concern for a recruiter or hiring manager.
 Social media is generally your first impression, so make sure it always shows your best side.

 There are a lot of great tools you can use to empower yourself during an interview or job search.
 You can learn a lot from former or current employees by browsing the company’s profile and reviews on Google, Facebook, or Glassdoor.
 You’ll find unfiltered discussions on everything from vacation policies to the average salary for that position.

 It may also be helpful to reach out to current employees on LinkedIn or via email to ask a quick question about the practice — just be sure that you’re considerate and respectful of their time.
 Also, keep in mind that someone may mention what you say to a boss or coworker, so be careful that you don’t ask anything sensitive or invasive in nature.

-Arguably, one of the most important factors of choosing the right job is to find alignments between their core values and your own.
-“Core values” are the fundamental beliefs of a company that impact nearly every other element of the business.
-For example, a corporate dental practice may believe in doing business in a sustainable and environmentally friendly fashion, which could dramatically change how you treat patients.
+Arguably, one of the most important factors of finding a dental job you align with is comparing their core values and your own.
+“Core values” are the fundamental beliefs of a company that impacts nearly every other element of the business.
+For example, a corporate dental practice may believe in doing business in a sustainable and environmentally-friendly fashion, which could dramatically change how you treat patients.
 Alternatively, a private or local business could greatly value community growth, which might require you to volunteer once a month.

 Knowing what drives your potential new employer at a deeper level will help you determine if they’re the right fit.
 Plus, it may teach you more about your own core values which will help you beyond the job search.